You are here

 1952—Army Medical Library renamed Armed Forces Medical Library.

-1961—New Library building, #38 (at 8600 Rockville Pike, Bethesda, Maryland, on the NIH campus), dedicated.
+1961—New National Library of Medicine building, #38 (8600 Rockville Pike, Bethesda, Maryland, on the NIH campus), dedicated.

-1965—Medical Library Assistance Act gave NLM responsibility of helping the nation's medical libraries through a grant program, and created the Regional Medical Library Network (now the National Network of Libraries of Medicine).
+1965—Medical Library Assistance Act gave NLM responsibility of helping the nation's medical libraries through a grant program and created the Regional Medical Library Network (now the National Network of Libraries of Medicine).

 1968—NLM became a component of NIH.
-The Lister Hill National Center for Biomedical Communications, NLM's research and development component, was created by Congress.
+The Lister Hill National Center for Biomedical Communications, NLM's research and development component, created by Congress.

-1971—MEDLINE ("MEDLARS Online") was initiated to provide online access to a subset of references in the MEDLARS database.
+1971—MEDLINE ("MEDLARS Online") initiated to provide online access to a subset of references in the MEDLARS database.

 1972—TOXLINE, an online bibliographic service covering pharmacology and toxicology, became operational.